American Music Award for Best Male Pop Artist

-The American Music Award for Favorite Male Artist – Pop/Rock has been awarded since 1974.
+The American Music Award for Best Male Pop Artist has been awarded since 1974.
 Years reflect the year in which the awards were presented, for works released in the previous year (until 2003 onward when awards were handed out on November of the same year).
-Justin Bieber has the most wins in this category with four.
-Michael Jackson is the most nominated male artist with 7 nominations and is the only singer to have won this award in three separate decades (80s, 90s and 00s).
+Justin Bieber has the most wins in this category with five.
+Bieber and Michael Jackson are the most nominated male artists with 7 nominations each.
+Jackson is also the only singer to have won this award in three separate decades (80s, 90s and 00s).
+The award was previous known as Favorite Pop/Rock Male Artist until the 2026 ceremony, where the award was renamed to Best Male Pop Artist.